Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 Large matches are similar to small matches but with different value ranges for offset and length.
 Offsets can be 1 to 1024 and lengths 3 to 130.
 The encoding needs 2.5 bytes.
 You will save 0.5 to 127.5 bytes.
 In worst case (last large match is a even one and length is 3), you don't save any space.
 But this happens at max once per data.

+Note that you can express some matches as either small or large matches.
+Always prefer encoding them as small ones if possible.

 ### Compression

 For basic information see small matches.
 Here only the bit encoding is shown.